 Since NRS 465.085 is such a broad law, the best defense strategies are specific to the unique circumstances of each case.
 Some common arguments to fight charges include:

-- the defendant lacked knowledge,
+- You lacked knowledge,

-- the defendant’s actions were legal, or
+- Your actions were legal, or

-- the police committed an illegal search
+- The police committed an illegal search

-The defendant lacked knowledge
+You lacked knowledge

 Example: Tom works at Mandalay Bay.
 While giving a tour of the casino to his friends who are visiting, he mentions offhandedly, “a casino host told me that if you hit the poker machines on the side, you’ll always get a full house.
 Crazy!”
 Unless Tom had knowledge or intent for his family to then use that information to cheat, Tom committed no crime.